crowdsecurity/cs-opencti-internal-enrichement-connector/docs/DEVELOPER.md

 ```

 ### Once pull request is merged

-Once the connectors repository has merged our updates, we need to sync the merged `internal-enrichment/crowdsec` sources with this repo.
+Once the connectors repository has merged our updates, and once OpenCTI has published a new release of connectors with the updates,
+we need to sync the merged `internal-enrichment/crowdsec` sources with this repo.

 #### Sync fork with upstream